 Try Holiday World & Splashin’ Safari

 It must seem like Christmas for water park fans if they’re visiting Santa Claus, Ind. because it’s the home to Holiday World & Splashin’ Safari, a combination water park and theme park that includes the Mammoth Water Coaster, certified as the world’s longest water coaster by “Guinness World Records,” and the Thunderbird Steel Roller Coaster.
-Although the normal gate price is $49.99 a person, you can secure tickets for significantly less if you’re willing to go in the middle of the week or outside of the peak season in July and August.

 10. Tour a Big City